-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Layton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Layton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Layton is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Layton who work in office and administrative support (12.99%), management occupations (10.85%), and sales jobs (9.89%).

 Also of interest is that Layton has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Layton are very well educated compared to the average community in the nation: 34.22% of adults in Layton have a bachelor's degree or even advanced degree.
+The population of Layton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.22% of adults in Layton have a bachelor's degree or even advanced degree.

 The per capita income in Layton in 2018 was $29,470, which is upper middle income relative to Utah and the nation.
 This equates to an annual income of $117,880 for a family of four.
 However, Layton contains both very wealthy and poor people as well.